• Cayo Romano

 SEASON OF OPERATION

-November 1 to August 30.
-September and October are prime hurricane months so we do not recommend these months to book a trip.
+Year round.
+July through mid-October are prime hurricane months so travel insurance is an absolute must during these months!
 Please note that the bonefishing in the summer, while excellent, is strongly influenced by the temperature.
-Because the flats are so shallow throughout Salinas, the water heats up quickly and the fish are generally off the flats by noon, regardless of what the tides are doing.
-This means getting up very early during the week to fish during the summer months
+Because the flats are so shallow throughout Salinas, the water heats up quickly and the fish are generally off the flats earlier in the day than during the rest of the year, regardless of what the tides are doing.
+This means getting up very early during the week to fish during the summer months.

 ARRIVAL AND DEPARTURE LOGISTICS